Colm1711/snake_game/README.md

 - Responsive on all device sizes with mobile site first design in mind with grid containors used to keep focus of content in center of screen as device screen size increases.

 - Though not part of the original design, with this sites repsonsiveness it was decided to add buttons to ensure that all users can play game on various screens that do not support keyboards.
+This benefits the user as not limited by device or having keyboard.
 ![buttons](assets/readme-images/mobile-buttons.png)

-- Header is designed with retro style in mind to tie user in with game 'classic' nature.
+- Header is to immeadiately provide user with purpose of the site & is designed with retro style in mind to tie user in with game 'classic' nature.
 This is most highlighted when user switches to dark mode:
 ![header](assets/readme-images/snake-header.png)

 - User is presented with welcome message which is intended to outline main purpose of site which is to play snake game.
-Users name is saved in session storage.
+Users name is saved in session storage for next game and they do not have to re-enter.
 ![welcome](assets/readme-images/welcome-snake.png)

 - Toggle button intended to add user interaction so they can adjust website to preference which is saved to local storage.
+Adds discovery to the page.
 ![gameover](assets/readme-images/dark-toggle.png)

 - Tied in with Dark mode as feature to add discovery for user when dark mode is initiated the canvas switches to classic snake screen.
+Adds to user experience by adding nostalgia and also discovery for new users.
 ![gamelight](assets/readme-images/light-mode-snake-game.png)
 ![gamedark](assets/readme-images/dark-mode-snake-game.png)

 - Game over that displays user score to add user interaction so they can see their score which is saved to local storage.
+Adds to user experience.
 ![gameover](assets/readme-images/snake-score-game-over.png)